 However, all these benefits and much more can only be unlocked by performing deadlifts with proper form and technique.
 Assuming you’ve mastered that, it’s time to set a new goal: getting the maximum benefits out of this mega-important exercise.

-To get there, check out these movements that will help you push your deadlift up and set a new personal deadlift record!
+To get there, check out these 4 exercises that will help you push your deadlift up and set a new personal deadlift record!

 #1.
 Good Mornings